pedrorivera/wrapped_OpenPUF/README.md

 The variable should be set in the project's config.tcl (e.g. `set ::env(READ_VERILOG_OPTS) {icells}`)

 # Simulation
-`make all` will run the testbech.
-However, the first two lines of DelayPUF.v have to be uncommented to enable `define SIM` (but commented back for synthesis!)

-I'm sure there's a more elegant way
+`make all` will lint with verilator and compile and run the testbech with iverilog.

 # License